AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ```
 ![[Pasted image 20250510161841.png]]
-Temp tables are automatically dropped (deleted) at the end of the session .
+==Temp tables are automatically dropped (deleted/disposed) at the end of the session .
+Or can be deleted explicitly using the DROP table query. ==